 Snip the licorice into 16 small pieces, each about an inch long.

 Use dipping tools or a fork to dip a piece of fudge in the red coating.
 Let the excess drip back into the bowl, then place it back on the baking sheet.
 Stick a piece of licorice into the top of the fudge where you made the hole.
 Repeat until all of the fudge is dipped in red and has a licorice wick.
-Refrigerate the tray to set the coating completely, for about 20 minutes.
+Refrigerate the tray to set the coating completely, about 20 minutes.

-- Chocolate Firecrackers can be stored in an airtight container in the refrigerator for up to two weeks.
+- Chocolate firecrackers can be stored in an airtight container in the refrigerator for up to two weeks.
 For the best taste and texture, serve them at room temperature.